-During 2011, the Board formed a Succession Committee, comprised of Peter Gilbert and John F. Tweedy, to develop a succession plan for Bel's senior executives.
+The Board has a Succession Committee, comprised of Peter Gilbert and John F. Tweedy, whose purpose is to develop a succession plan for Bel's senior executives.
 The committee implemented a plan to identify and prepare individuals for positions and responsibilities they would need to assume either in the case of an emergency or under an orderly transition.
 The Succession Committee has identified and presented to the Board current members of Bel's management team that have the qualifications to fill the position of Chief Executive Officer.
 These candidates will be working with the current Chief Executive Officer, as well as other members of the Board, to become knowledgeable about all aspects of the position.
 The committee has also made recommendations with regard to the configuration of the Board in the event the current Chief Executive Officer is no longer able to hold his position on the Board.

-During 2013, the Executive Committee held no meetings, the Audit Committee held nine meetings, the Compensation Committee held two meetings, the Nominating Committee held three meetings and the Succession

-Committee held five meetings.
-Each Director attended at least 75% of the aggregate of the Board and committee meetings on which he served in 2013.
+During 2015, the Executive Committee held no meetings, the Audit Committee held eight meetings, the Compensation Committee held two meetings, the Nominating Committee held one meeting and the Succession Committee held four meetings.
+Each Director attended at least 75% of the aggregate of the Board and committee meetings on which he served in 2015.

-For a description of services provided to the Company by Robert H. Simandl and Avi Eden during 2013, see "Compensation Committee Interlocks and Insider Participation."
+For a description of services provided to the Company by Robert H. Simandl and Avi Eden during 2015, see "Transactions with Related Parties."